-Don’t forget that even after you pass the EA exam, you need to keep up your education to keep your Enrolled Agent certification valid.
+Remember that even after passing the EA exam, you need to keep up your education to keep your Enrolled Agent certification valid.
 That is, you need to enroll in continuing professional education, also called CPE or CE.
 And Gleim and Surgent both have course options that include CPE access you can use after you become an EA.

 For example, Surgent’s Ultimate Pass course has 2 CPE hours for an Ethics for Tax Professionals class.
 But Gleim includes even more CPE hours.
 That is, the Gleim Premium EA Review has up to 72 hours of CPE.

 Readers are always curious about pass rates for a course.
 That is, the percentage of course users who actually pass their EA exams.
 But consider that a course’s pass rates don’t necessarily mean that you will or won’t pass the SEE.
-Rather, it’s most important to find the EA course that matches your learning style, and then creating—and sticking to—a good study plan.
+Rather, it’s most important to find the EA course that matches your learning style and then create—and stick to—a good study plan.

 That being said, Surgent publishes that 96% of their users pass the SEE.
 Gleim, however, doesn’t publish its pass rates.
 Still, Gleim EA claims that about 99% of their users were happy with their experience.

 When picking an EA review course, it’s important to first consider how you best learn.
 Do you like to take notes in hardcopy textbooks?
 Or listen to audio lectures in the car?
 Likewise, maybe you already anticipate that you’ll need to be able to ask an accounting expert questions as you go along.
 These factors all contribute to determining which EA prep will work for you.